Information for 2026/2027 entry

 Students who are not registered as EHE will not be considered under any circumstances.

-Following the timely submission of an application, you will be sent a supplementary information form to complete and return alongside a request to submit evidence of the student’s current work in English and maths (and science if available) and their last school report.
-We will apply for a reference from the last school attended* and once this is received applicants will be invited into the college to spend a half day with us to complete a diagnostic assessment in both maths and English.
+Following the timely submission of an application, you will be sent a supplementary information form to complete and return alongside a request to submit evidence of the student’s current work in English and maths (and science if available), their last school report, a copy of their EHCP (Education Health Care Plan if applicable), a reference from the last school attended* and once this is received applicants will be invited into the college to spend a half day with us to complete a diagnostic assessment in both maths and English.
 They will also be asked to write a personal statement to tell us about their reasons for joining the course and their aspirations going forward.

 * If the applicant has never been to school, we will require a professional reference (excluding those from family members, relatives or family friends) who can comment on the applicant’s behaviours and suitability for GCSE study.
 Examples could include club or society leaders, work placement supervisors or similar.

-Results of diagnostics will be reviewed and final interviews for the course will take place in June.
+Results of diagnostics will be reviewed and final interviews for the course will take place.
 Those applicants who are successful will be offered a place.

 Selection process summary:

-• Review of students English and maths work (plus science work if available)
+- Review of students English and maths work (plus science work if available) and EHCP report.

 Applicants will only progress to the next stage of selection following successful outcome of the stage prior.